The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Flat Cartan connections and disk convexity

 \section{Flat Cartan connections and disk convexity}

-Pick a rational homogeneous variety $(G,X)$.
-Any local biholomorphism $\delta \colon M \to X$ from a simply connected domain $M$ over a Stein manifold to a rational homogeneous variety $X$ is clearly the developing map of a flat parabolic geometry.
-The geometry extends to $\hat{M}$, and so the developing map extends as a local biholomorphism.
 Sergei Ivashkovich has another perspective on holomorphic extensions which is easy to apply to developing maps of a wider variety of models.
-A complex manifold $M$ is \emph{disk convex} if for every compact set $K \subset M$ there is a compact set $K' \subset M$ so that every holomorphic map of the closed disk to $M$ sending the boundary to $K$ sends the interior to $K'$; see Ivashkovich \cite{Ivashkovich:2008}.
+A complex manifold \(M\) is \emph{disk convex} if for every compact set \(K \subset M\) there is a compact set \(K' \subset M\) so that every holomorphic map of the closed disk to \(M\) sending the boundary to \(K\) sends the interior to \(K'\); see Ivashkovich \cite{Ivashkovich:2008}.
 For example, compact complex manifolds are disk convex, as are affine complex analytic varieties.
+Products of disk convex manifolds are disk convex.
+All Riemann surfaces and many complex homogeneous surfaces are disk convex \cite{McKay:2015L}.

-\begin{theorem} [Ivashkovich \cite{Ivashkovich:2008}] Suppose that $M$ is a domain over a Stein manifold.
-Suppose that $X$ is a disk convex K{\"a}hler manifold and that the holomorphic vector fields on $X$ span the tangent bundle of $X$.
-If $f \colon M \to X$ is a local biholomorphism, then $f$ extends uniquely to a local biholomorphism $f \colon \hat{M} \to X$. \end{theorem}
+\begin{theorem} [Ivashkovich \cite{Ivashkovich:2008}] Suppose that \(M\) is a domain over a Stein manifold and \(X\) is a disk convex K{\"a}hler manifold.
+Suppose that the holomorphic vector fields on \(X\) span the tangent bundle of \(X\).
+Every local biholomorphism \(M \to X\) extends uniquely to a local biholomorphism \(\hat{M} \to X\). \end{theorem}

-\begin{corollary} Suppose that $M$ is a domain over a Stein manifold.
-Suppose that $\pr{G,X}$ is an effective complex homogeneous space and that $X$ is disk convex and K{\"a}hler.
-(For example, $\pr{G,X}$ could be a reductive complex homogeneous space, or a rational homogeneous variety.)
-Then every flat holomorphic $\pr{G,X}$-geometry on $M$ extends uniquely to a flat holomorphic $\pr{G,X}$-geometry on $\hat{M}$. \end{corollary}
+\begin{corollary} Suppose that \(M\) is a domain over a Stein manifold.
+Suppose that \pr{X,G} is an effective complex homogeneous space and that \(X\) is disk convex and K{\"a}hler.
+(For example, \pr{X,G} could be a product of a reductive complex homogeneous space with a rational homogeneous variety.)
+Then every flat holomorphic \pr{X,G}-geometry on \(M\) is the pullback of a unique flat holomorphic \pr{X,G}-geometry on \(\hat{M}\). \end{corollary}